 From CMS UI 11.8, it is possible to implement the four-eyes principle.
 When configuring an approval sequence, you can choose to prevent users from approving their own changes.
 The default value is false, which allows users to approve their own changes.

 When a user approves or rejects a content item, a validation is made to see if the user is part of the step either as a user or as a member of a role.
 A call to the SecurityEntityProvider is used to validate if a user is part of a role.
-This will call the underlying user/role provider that is configured for the site (for example, AspNet Identity Provider or Membership Provider).
+This will call the underlying user/role provider that is configured for the site (for example, AspNet Identity Provider).

 Note: It is only the role name that is part of the definition, not the users in the role.
 The validation to see if a user is part of a role is made at the moment it is needed.
 This means that a user can be added to a role or removed from one and that will affect an already started approval.